 Students advance through the doctoral program with the help of faculty members who serve as guides and advisors for various aspects and stages of the program.
-In addition, doctoral students are assigned to select committees of faculty, consistent with requirements detailed in the Cambridge College Dissertation Handbook to examine and approve the student's progress through program requirements.
+In addition, doctoral students are assigned to select committees of faculty who examine and approve the student's progress through program requirements.
+Upon admission to the doctoral program, students are assigned a program advisor.